Acute Pancreatitis

 • The incidence of acute pancreatitis worldwide ranges from 4.5 to 80 per 100,000 individuals annually, influenced by variations in diagnostic criteria, geographic factors, and changing trends over time.

-• In the UK, the incidence is approximately 56 per 100,000 people annually, with gallstones accounting for 50% of cases, alcohol 25%, and other factors 25%.
+• In the UK, the incidence is approximately 56 per 100,000 people annually.

 United States

-• Incidence rates: 40–50 cases per 100,000 adults annually.
+• Incidence rates are 40–50 cases per 100,000 adults annually.

 • Hospitalisations:

-• 1998: 183,000 admissions.
+• 1998: 183,000 admissions

-• 2007: 220,000 admissions to non-federal hospitals.
+• 2007: 220,000 admissions to non-federal hospitals

-• 2009: 275,000 total hospitalisations for acute pancreatitis.
+• 2009: 275,000 total hospitalisations for acute pancreatitis

 International Trends